-Choose to have no PERA participation.
+2. Choose to have no PERA participation.
 A city manager may choose to not have coverage in either the Defined Benefit Plan (with city council approval) or the Defined Contribution Plan.
 If Defined Benefit Plan deductions had been submitted to PERA before the person chooses to have no PERA coverage, a refund will be processed to return the invalid contributions to the city manager and the employer.

-Figure 1 - A RESOLUTION APPROVING A CITY MANAGER'S CHOICE TO BE EXCLUDED FROM PARTICIPATING IN THE PERA COORDINATED PLAN WHEREAS: (Name of city manager) is the City Manager of the (name of city) having been duly appointed effective (date), and WHEREAS: Acting under Minnesota Statutes §353.028, (name of city manager) has chosen to be excluded from membership in the Coordinated Plan of the Public Employees Retirement Association (PERA) effective upon filing such election with the PERA office, and WHEREAS: (Name of city manager) has provided this Council with a copy of such written election, and WHEREAS: • NOW THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF, MINNESOTA that said election to be excluded from membership in the Coordinated Plan of the Public Employees Retirement Association is hereby approved.
+Figure 1 - A RESOLUTION APPROVING A CITY MANAGER'S CHOICE TO BE EXCLUDED FROM PARTICIPATING IN THE PERA COORDINATED PLAN WHEREAS: (Name of city manager) is the City Manager of the (name of city) having been duly appointed effective (date), and WHEREAS: · · · · · · · · · · · · · · · · · · · WHEREAS: : (Name of city manager) has provided this Council with a copy of such WHEREAS: written election, and In making this election, (name of city manager) has agreed that s/he will not at any time in the future seek any authorization to purchase service credit for any period of excluded service.
+NOW THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF, MINNESOTA that said election to be excluded from membership in the Coordinated Plan of the Public Employees Retirement Association is hereby approved .
 Whereupon said resolution was declared duly passed and adopted by the City Council of the City of, on, 20 BY: ATTEST: Mayor City Clerk or Administrator